Woman Seeking Dead Husband: Smokers Okay, No Pets: Plot

 Detectives Carlton Lassiter (Timothy Omundson) and Juliet O'Hara (Maggie Lawson) bring Raylene Wilcroft (Anne Marie DeLuise) into the police station to warn her that her deceased husband's co-conspirators, who are bank robbers, are being released from prison and she might be in danger.
 She hires Shawn Spencer (James Roday) and Burton "Gus" Guster (Dulé Hill) to find the money her husband and the men stole and lost.
 While Shawn and Gus meet with Raylene and her family, Lassiter and Juliet follow the bank robbers, in the hope that they will lead the police to the money.
 After conducting a séance in the Psych office, Shawn and Gus visit the cemetery where the husband, David Wilcroft (Steve Bacic) is buried.
 Shawn and Gus find David alive and well at the cemetery, where he tells them that he faked his death after he accidentally lost the money.
 He, like his partners, has been searching for the money.

 Shawn and Gus return and inform Raylene that David is still alive and living at the cemetery.
 Shawn talks to detective Lassiter and tells him of his plan to put the criminals back in prison due to parole violations; Lassiter denies Shawn's idea, wanting to find the money and put an end to the case.
 Determined, Shawn and Gus visit the robber's hotel room, in order to find evidence to put them back in prison.
 However, they are caught in the process.
-In an attempt to save themselves, Shawn tells the men that David wants them to know where the money is and that they shouldn't harm Raylene; the robbers inform them that Raylene was actually the mastermind of the plan.
-Shawn and Gus rush back to the cemetery to find Raylene threatening to shoot David if she doesn't get the money.
+In an attempt to save themselves, Shawn tells the men that David wants them to know where the money is and that they should not harm Raylene; the robbers inform them that Raylene was actually the mastermind of the plan.
+Shawn and Gus rush back to the cemetery to find Raylene threatening to shoot David if she does not get the money.
 Shawn stalls long enough for the robbers, Juliet, and Lassiter to show up, and David and Raylene are arrested.
 Shawn then "psychically" locates the money.